katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 > Absolutely!
 You can support Material for MkDocs by sponsoring us on [Ko-fi], regardless of whether you have a GitHub account.
-However, please note that we currently manage all access to the private Insiders repository through GitHub, as it is hosted on GitHub.
-If you'd like to gain access to this repository, you'll need to have a GitHub individual or bot account that can be added as a collaborator.
+However, please note that we currently manage all access to the private Insiders repository through GitHub, as it is hosted on this platform.
+If you'd like to gain access to the repository, you'll need to have a GitHub individual or bot account that can be added as a collaborator.
 If your organization doesn't use GitHub or/and host its repositories on other platforms, you can mirror the Insiders repository in your environment once you have access.